esa/pagmo2/doc/sphinx/docs/cpp/problems/lennard_jones.rst

       Returns the problem name.

-      :return: a string containing the problem name: "Lennard Jones Cluster (**atoms** atoms)".
+      :return: a string containing the problem name: "Lennard Jones Cluster (*atoms* atoms)".

    .. cpp:function:: template <typename Archive> void serialize(Archive &ar)

       Object serialization.

-      This method will save/load this into the archive **ar**.
+      This method will save/load this into the archive *ar*.

       :param ar: target archive.
       :exception unspecified: any exception thrown by the serialization of the UDP and of primitive types.

-This UDP is typically used to construct a :cpp:class:`~pagmo::problem`.